Deviation Actions

 And tune in next time for more of Kevin's adventures.

-And in case you've missed them, the rest of the series can be found here.
+he rest of the series can be found here.

 Well, jokes aside, it was really amusing and somewhat educational reading.
 Each identity of Kevin is unique and totally hilarious!
 I must confess I recognized only few allusions, but it didn't prevent me from having fun.
 Thanks for my pleasant evening!
+Clap